Holy Land Travel Orientation

 We Won't Be Able to Wait in Long Lines at Some Sites

-There are two main sites where we will not be able to wait in long lines.
-The Church of the Nativity (to enter the grotto area) and the Church of the Holy Sepulchre (to enter the tomb) are the two main ones.
-To enter these sites can take many hours, so if they are really important to you, then you will need to make arrangements on your own time to see them.
-We would need to eliminate other sites on the agenda in order to wait in the long lines.
+There are two main sites where we cannot wait in long lines.
+The Church of the Nativity (to enter the grotto area) and the Church of the Holy Sepulchre (to enter the tomb) are the main ones.
+To enter these sites can take many hours, so if they are really important to you, you will need to make arrangements for yourself to see them.
+We would need to eliminate other sites on the agenda to wait in the long lines.

 Pass Along Directions

-While in crowded areas, please pass along turn directions and so forth so those behind you know where to go.
+While in crowded areas, please pass along turn directions so those behind you know where to go.

 Front Seats on the Tour Bus